-MAXIM: What we refuse to see is what can most
+MAXIM: What we refuse to see is what can most hurt us, because we have no defense against it.

 3.2 Issue escalation

 Critical issues are those that affect dates, budget, or quality of "must have" deliverables, if not addressed.
 Escalation must be managed, documented, and timely.
 When an issue has been escalated, the escalator must continue to monitor the situation and report on the progress of the resolution.